VIB-PSB/MINI-AC/README.md

 # MINI-AC

-MINI-AC stands for Motif Informed Network Inference based on Accessible Chromatin, a method that combines accessible chromatin data from bulk or single-cell experiments with transcription factor binding site enrichment to learn gene regulatory networks (GRNs) in plants.
+MINI-AC stands for Motif-Informed Network Inference based on Accessible Chromatin, a method that combines accessible chromatin data from bulk or single-cell experiments with transcription factor binding site enrichment to learn gene regulatory networks (GRNs) in plants.

 MINI-AC uses a ? license.